Component 1: Experimentation and Participation in the Creative Arts

 - Write and act out stories based upon familiar topics or characters

-- Enjoy and engage with displays of visual art, music, and drama and may express clear preferences for types of artwork or art activities.
+- Engage with displays of visual art, music, and drama, and may express preferences for types of artwork or art activities